On This Page

-There are 13 controlled acts in the Regulated Health Professions Act, 1991.
+There are 14 controlled acts in the Regulated Health Professions Act, 1991 (RHPA).
 By definition, a controlled act can cause harm if it is performed by an individual who is not competent.
-To learn more about controlled acts, see RHPA: Scope of Practice, Controlled Acts Model
+To learn more about controlled acts, see the Scope of Practice standard.

 What are some common examples of delegation?

-A nurse who works in the community could delegate the administration of heparin by injection to an unregulated care provider who is providing care in the client’s home.
-In this example, the nurse has delegated the controlled act of “administering a substance by injection.”
+(i) A nurse who works in the community can delegate the administration of heparin by injection along with an order from an authorized provider to an unregulated care provider who is providing care in a client’s home.
+In this example, the nurse is delegating the controlled act of “administering a substance by injection.”

-In another example, a nurse who provides home care to a client requiring dressing changes for a wound extending below the dermis could delegate the controlled act to the client’s spouse.
-In this instance, the nurse has delegated the controlled act of “performing a procedure below the dermis.”
+(ii) A nurse who provides home care to a client requiring a wound dressing below the dermis can delegate the controlled act to the client’s spouse.
+In this instance, the nurse is delegating the controlled act of “performing a procedure below the dermis.”

-The regulation sets out the categories and classes of nurses who can delegate (for example, RNs and RPNs in the general class and NPs).
+- categories and classes of nurses who can delegate (for example, RNs and RPNs in the general class and NPs)

-Sub-delegation is prohibited.
-Sub-delegation occurs when an individual who accepted a delegation then delegates the same act to another person.
-This is not allowed because the individual who is sub-delegating does not have legal authority to perform the act without delegation (see Question 1).
+Nurses can only delegate controlled acts that they are competent to perform.
+The legislation only allows delegating specific controlled acts (for example, NPs cannot delegate setting a fracture).
+Nurses are not permitted to delegate an activity that is delegated to them (sub-delegation).
+Sub-delegation occurs when an individual who accepts a delegation then delegates the same act to another person.
+This is not allowed because the individual who is sub-delegating does not have legal authority to perform the act.'

 Where can I find the requirements for delegating or accepting delegation?

-The Authorizing Mechanisms practice documentlists all 10 requirements that nurses must meet when delegating to others.
-It also lists the 7 requirements that nurses must meet when accepting delegation.
+CNO’s Scope of Practice standard lists the ten requirements nurses must meet before delegating to others.
+It also lists the seven requirements nurses must meet when accepting delegation.

 How do orders and delegation differ?

-If a nurse receives an order for a controlled act procedure that she already has access to through the Nursing Act, 1991 (for example, the administration of a substance by injection), the nurse does not need delegation.
+If a nurse receives an order for a controlled act that they already have authority to perform (for example, the administration of a substance by injection), the nurse does not need delegation.

-If the nurse receives an order for a controlled act procedure for which she or he is not authorized through the Nursing Act, 1991 (for example, managing a labour or conducting the delivery of a baby), then the nurse needs delegation from an authorized individual, such as a physician, as well as an order for the procedure.
+If the nurse receives an order for a controlled act they are not authorized to perform (for example, managing a labour or conducting the delivery of a baby), then the nurse needs delegation from an authorized individual, such as a physician, as well as an order for the procedure.

-Can someone who does not have authority to delegate the controlled act teach a nurse how to perform the procedure?
+Can someone who does not have authority to delegate a controlled act teach a nurse how to perform the procedure?

 Yes.
-It is important to note that teaching may be part of the delegation process but it is not equivalent to delegating.
+Teaching may be part of the delegation process, but it is not equivalent to delegating.